Let's Go Local in Kutztown

 Recommendations on how to begin and other stops along the way:

 There’s no right or wrong way to follow the Covered Bridge Trail, but a good starting point is Berks County Heritage Center.
 It’s home to Wertz’s Bridge, the longest covered bridge in Pennsylvania, and at one time thought to be haunted!
 Take time to see the park’s other attractions like Gruber Wagon Works and the colorful Distelfink.
 Take a leisurely stroll along the Schuylkill River Trail or Union Canal Trail before you hop back in the car.

 - From the Berks County Heritage Center follow beautiful country roads to the next two bridges, both located north of Kutztown.
 Keep an eye out for barn stars – aka hex signs and horse-drawn carriages.
 No, the folks behind the reins aren’t Amish, but rather Mennonite.
 Like the Amish, they are Anabaptists; but far less conservative or resistant to technology.

 - Getting hungry?
 The many eateries in Kutztown offer loads of options for a delicious meal.
 Enjoy outdoor dining at Saucony Creek Craft Brewery & Gastropub, or one of the many fun restaurants that dot Main Street.
 Get your meal to go and head to Kutztown Park for a picnic.
 The park provides a quiet place to stretch your legs, complete with picnic tables and a sculpture by world-famous pop artist (and Kutztown local), Keith Haring.

-- The remaining bridges take you to the beautiful and historic Oley Valley, known for its picturesque landscape.
+- The two remaining bridges take you to the picturesque Oley Valley.
 After exploring the bridges (and if time allows), travel to Boyertown, where you’ll find painted bears everywhere.
 Selfie anyone?
 Two of our region’s favorite attractions, the Boyertown Museum of Historic Vehicles and the Colebrookdale Railroad, call Boyertown home.
 Make your way to The Peppermint Stick Candy Store to buy some candy for the ride home.

-- Before you circle back, and head for home, stop and relax at the Bridge Inn Restaurant & Martini Bar lovely outdoor eating area.
+- Before you head for home, stop and dine at the Bridge Inn Restaurant & Martini Bar.
 You won’t regret it.